sahilsasane/rag/README.md

    - Utilizes a vector database (Qdrant) for efficient query handling.

 3. **Persistent Message Storage**:
-   - User and bot messages are logged to a repository for future retrieval.
+   - User and bot messages are logged to a PostgreSQL database (`RAG`) for future retrieval.

 4. **Dynamic Frontend**:
    - Modern React interface for seamless user interaction.